upstate-csci-236-master/project-1/README.md

 NEG - print the average of only the negative numbers ODD - print the average of only the odd numbers
-EVEN - print the average of only the even numbers WHOLE - print the average of only the whole numbers REAL - print the average of only the decimal numbers (floating point) PRIME - print the average of only the prime numbers STOP
+EVEN - print the average of only the even numbers WHOLE - print the average of only the whole numbers, I am define whole as ANY INTEGER, negative, positive or zero; sorry for the variation from normal math terms
+REAL - print the average of only the decimal numbers (floating point) PRIME - print the average of only the prime numbers STOP